 How To Detangle Hair: Simple Tips For Different Hair Types

 Everyone’s hair is different, and different hair types have different quirks.
 Chances are a game-changing tip that may work for detangling straight, long hair may not necessarily work for detangling thick, curly hair.
-So, here are some detangling tips for different hair types:
+So, here are some hair detangling tips for different hair types:

 I. How To Detangle Straight Hair